GlobedGD/globed2/README.md

 See the [server readme](./server/readme.md) for more information about hosting a server.
 If you have any troubles or suggestions, you can join our [Discord server](https://discord.gg/d56q5Dkdm3) or make an issue.

+## Building

+Build like any other mod, see [Geode documentation](https://docs.geode-sdk.org/getting-started/cpp-stuff).

+Only compiler supported is Clang, MSVC is unsupported since release v1.7.0 (for Geode v4).
+Be careful if compiling on Linux, clang-cl and certain specific SDK versions might have to be used to avoid crashes, contact me (github issues or @dank_meme01 on discord) if you need help.

 ## Credit

 Globed is made by: